-With the pandemic uncovering India’s poor healthcare system, Dipankar Gupta in a recent article (2020)41 critiqued privatization of medical care and insisted on a Universal Health Plan in India.
+With the pandemic uncovering India’s poor healthcare system, Dipankar Gupta in a recent article (2020) (41) critiqued privatization of medical care and insisted on a Universal Health Plan in India.
 Though a Universal Health Plan seems desirable, it may not necessarily remove health inequities.
-For instance, according to the Report of the Working Group on Inequalities (1980)42 in Health published by the United Kingdom Department of Health and Social Security (also referred as the Black report) found that socio-economic inequalities were the main cause for overall mortality and widening health inequities in Britain.
-In particular, the report showed that since the establishment of the National Health Service (1948), ill-health and death was unequally distributed in Britain.
-As the National Health Service did not take into account social inequalities such as diet, income, housing, education, conditions of work and employment influencing health, ill-health and mortality rates varied across the British population (Inequalities in Health Report, 1980)43.
+For instance, according to the Report of the Working Group on Inequalities (1980) (42) in Health published by the United Kingdom Department of Health and Social Security (also referred as the Black report) found that socio-economic inequalities were the main cause for overall mortality and widening health inequities in Britain.
+In particular, the report showed that since the establishment of the National Health Service (1948), ill-health and death were unequally distributed in Britain.
+As the National Health Service did not take into account social inequalities such as diet, income, housing, education, conditions of work and employment influencing health, ill-health and mortality rates varied across the British population (Inequalities in Health Report, 1980) (43).
 Another report published in 2018 by the Centre for Reproductive Rights, Geneva, found that Universal Healthcare in Europe excludes the most vulnerable and marginalized sections of society.
 For instance, undocumented migrant pregnant women (a vulnerable subgroup) in most European countries are prevented from accessing free and subsidized care.
 Hence, it may be suggested that before implementing Universal Healthcare, it is important to take note of the health needs of the various sub-categories and diversities within the main social determinants of health such as race, caste, gender, nationality, religion and ethnicity.

 Focussing on the social determinants of health could help identify the inherent health inequities of India.
 This is a potential research area and future studies in India could use the intersectionality approach, to expand on the various health inequities embedded in the public healthcare system of India.